“Any big hotels have got scandals. Just like every big hotel has got a ghost … Hotels are superstitious places.” — Stephen King

 A HIGH-PROFILE HAUNT: HOTEL CHELSEA

 Located in New York City, Hotel Chelsea—or simply the Chelsea—was primarily known for its high-profile guests throughout its prime years.
 Built in the 1880s, the Chelsea’s doors welcomed numerous artists, actors, musicians and writers throughout its 250 units, but high-profile guests led to high profile scandals.

 The hotel has been the site of infamous celebrity deaths such as that of poet and writer Dylan Thomas and musician Sid Vicious’ girlfriend Nancy Spungen.
 Along with seeing their ghosts, guests claim to have personal items moved, feel random cold and hot spots, and hear untouched drawers and windows open.

-The hotel closed in 2011 to begin renovations and is expected to open in early 2019.
+The hotel is closed for renovations and is gearing up for a reopening.
 It will consist of 125 to 130 rooms, including hotel rooms, 30 new one- and two-bedroom rentals and 50 apartments for current tenants.
 It will feature private event space, a restaurant, lobby lounge, greenhouse and rooftop gym and spa.